core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Each DNS query-response pair is mapped to a CoAP request-response operation.
 DNS responses are provided in the body of the CoAP response.
-A DoC server MUST be able to produce responses in the "application/dns-message" Content-Format (details see {{sec:content-format}}) when requested.
+A DoC server MUST be able to produce responses in the "application/dns-message" Content-Format (for details, see {{sec:content-format}}) when requested.
-A DoC client MUST understand responses in "application/dns-message" format when it does not send an Accept option.
+A DoC client MUST be able to understand responses in "application/dns-message" format when it does not send an Accept option.
 Any other response format than "application/dns-message" MUST be indicated with the Content-Format option by the DoC server.